adamwett-parks/obsidian/wett/Writing Cleaner Code on Legacy.md

 		- do we have the correct request params?
 		- we might need to make a specific query, like checking if we are a Budget Officer or a DISU. is the result OK?
 - Functions
-	- Pieces of business logic used on the page
+	- Pieces of business logic
-	- HTML components
+	- Small SQL queries that run before the main query
 - Actions/Handlers
 	- Functions to handle different actions the page can perform (usually one for each possible value of `$submit`)
 	- Control flow to execute the correct action & maybe `die()` afterwards if it's a POST request.
-- Data Fetching
+- Main Query
 	- Function to compose a `WHERE` clause
 	- Function to execute a `SELECT` statement
-	- Actually run the main SQL query for the page to use
+	- Control flow to actually run the main SQL query for the page to use
 - UI Components
 	- Functions that render HTML, especially conditionally or injecting "props" into them
 - HTML